mail2sada/Golang-Batch2/01_Overview/README.md

             package main

     <b><i>package</i></b> key word defines the package where the source code belongs.
-Every go source must belong to a package.
+Every go source must belong to a package. helloword.go belongs to main package

             import "fmt"

     <b><i>import</i></b> key word specifies which external packages are getting used.
 We can import external package, this enables code reusablity.
+We are importing fmt package

+            func main()

+    func key word is used to define a function, we are defining main function. main() function in main package is the entry point of execution.
+Functions are enclosed under curly braces.

+            fmt.Println("Welcome to Mavenir Go lang training")

+    fmt.Println is a function defined in fmt package this will print the specified data.
+Here wre are printing "Welcome to Mavenir Go lang training"

 6. ## Golang code structures
 7. ## Identifiers in Golang